 I had one line that was dashed, thickened, and black, I had to specify the

-then specify the values for the other lines using rep()
+then specify the values for the other lines using rep().
+If they were

 all the same, no such repetition would be necessary.
 E.g., if I removed the

-line, I could have alternatively just used col = curve.colors
+sin(x) line, I could have alternatively just used col = curve.colors,

 expansion factor) is used to specify the size of the text in the legend.